Aalst (Settlement) DutchPossibly from Germanic *

 ham "home" or

 ham "water meadow, enclosure".
-This is the name of several towns in England, notably in Surrey.
+This is the name of several towns in

 Fátima (Settlement) PortugueseDerived from the Arabic feminine name

-Fatimah, apparently after a Moorish princess who converted to Christianity during the Reconquista.
-This is the name of a town in Portugal, which became an important Christian pilgrimage center after 1917 when three local children reported witnessing repeated apparitions of the Virgin Mary.
+Portugal, which became an important Christian pilgrimage center after 1917 when three local children reported witnessing repeated apparitions of the Virgin Mary.

-Filipów (Settlement) PolishDerived from the given name
+Fleury (Settlement) FrenchFrom the Gallo-Roman given name

 Foulden (Settlement) EnglishFrom Old English